ilkkamtk/JavaScript-english/apit-ajax.md

   * No padding, margin, hard to read: 1p deduction for each
   * No error handling (all results are not displayed): 4p deduction
   * Missing information: 1p deduction for each
+  * No default image: 2p deduction
+  * Links not working: 1p deduction
+  * Search results are not cleared when a new search is made: 1p deduction
+  * Comma `,` between genres: 1p deduction